-The 'Strategies' table outlines the strategies and approaches that Frankston City Council have committed to in order to support gender equality related to that topic.
+The 'Strategies' slide outlines the strategies and approaches that Frankston City Council have committed to in order to support gender equality related to that topic.
 For example, strategies related Indicator 4 'Harassment and Discrimination' outline how Frankston City Council will work to identify and reduce experiences of harassment, bullying and discrimination in the workplace.

-INDICATOR 1 Workforce Composition
+Workforce Composition Indicator 1